Hildebrando Pompeu Pinto Accioli: Career

 In 1946 Hildebrando Accioli returned to the post of general secretary of foreign affairs.
 He was delegate plenipotentiary to the Paris Peace Treaties, 1947.

-Between May and June 1947, and between September to December 1948, he was Brazilian Minister of Foreign Affairs ad interim.
+Between May and June 1947, and between September and December 1948, he was Brazilian Minister of Foreign Affairs ad interim.
 Until 1950, he was president of the Permanent Council of the Organization of American States.
 In 1950, he was the tenth Legal Adviser of the Ministry of Foreign Affairs.

 Hildebrando Accioli retired from Brazilian politics in 1953.

 In 1957, he joined the Permanent Court of Arbitration at The Hague.